Deformation of Dirac operators along orbits and quantization of non-compact Hamiltonian torus manifolds: Introduction

-We can construct an acyclic orbital Dirac operator as a combination of {\it Kasparov's orbital Dirac operator} \cite{Kasparov} and Braverman's deformation term (Definition~\ref{dfn:exD_K}), which in fact becomes the Braverman type Clifford action shifted by a weight when it is restricted to each isotypic component.
+The above acyclic orbital Dirac-type operator (Definition~\ref{dfn:exD_K}) is a combination of {\it Kasparov's orbital Dirac operator} \cite{Kasparov} and Braverman's deformation term, which in fact becomes the Braverman type Clifford action shifted by a weight when it is restricted to each isotypic component.
 The second main result is the following.

 {\bf Theorem~2.
-(Theorem~\ref{thm:B=F})} {\it Under suitable technical assumptions, the equivariant index defined by the acyclic orbital Dirac operator coincides with the equivariant index defined by Braverman's deformation. }
+(Theorem~\ref{thm:B=F})} {\it Under suitable technical assumptions, the equivariant index defined by the acyclic orbital Dirac-type operator coincides with the equivariant index defined by Braverman's deformation. }

-As a corollary of Braverman's index theorem in \cite{Braverman}, our equivariant index is also equal to Atiyah's transverse index (\cite{Atiyah1}) under the same conditions.
+As a corollary of Braverman's index theorem in \cite{Braverman}, our equivariant index is also equal to Atiyah's transverse index in \cite{Atiyah1} under the same assumptions.

 Finally we apply the above construction to the setting of non-compact Hamiltonian torus manifolds with possibly non-compact fixed point sets, allowing us to define the spin$^c$ quantization of it as an equivariant index (Definition~\ref{dfn:equivindHam}).
 Our quantization has a localization property to integral lattice points due to its origin.
 The third main result is the following.